CyrilFMoser/Ikaros/README.md

 ## Usage

-The `ikaros` executable provides a rich CLI with many available options.
+The `ikaros` executable
+(which can be found under `target/release` after successful building) provides a rich CLI with many available options.

 ```
 ./target/release/ikaros --help